L-pipecolate oxidase

-Thus, the two substrates of this enzyme are L-pipecolate and O_{2}, whereas its two products are 2,3,4,5-tetrahydropyridine-2-carboxylate and H_{2}O_{2}.
+The two substrates of this enzyme are L-pipecolic acid and oxygen.
+Its products are (2S)-2,3,4,5-tetrahydropyridine-2-carboxylic acid and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is L-pipecolate:oxygen 1,6-oxidoreductase.
 Other names in common use include pipecolate oxidase, and L-pipecolic acid oxidase.

-This enzyme participates in lysine degradation.
+In water, the product is hydrolysed to L-allysine, which can be converted to L-lysine in the yeasts such as Rhodotorula glutinis in which the enzyme is found.